-Starting at one side of the steps and working clockwise around the pool, take measurements from the A and B pegs and record the measurements on the Measurements page of Pool Measure Pro.
+Take measurements from the A and B pegs and record the measurements on the Measure page of Pool Measure Pro.
 Check with your supplier, but typically, your measurements should be accurate to the nearest 1/4 inch or 5 mm for liners and 1/2 inch or 10 mm for covers.

 Add a feature for any features or obstacles that might affect the shape or construction of the cover or liner.
 A feature can be a break line, step, cross pool measurement, or any other feature of the pool such as the base of a diving board, a leg for a slide, a permanent hand rail for the steps, a diving rock, etc. You should add a feature/obstacle to the project for each feature or obstacle that you wish to measure.